Signal integrity or SI is a measure of the quality

 integrity problems in ICs can have many drastic consequences

-at all, or worse yet, become unreliable in the field.
+or worse yet, become unreliable in the field.
+The design

-The design may work, but only at speeds slower than
+may work, but only at speeds slower than planned.
+Yield

 The

-this is primarily due to coupling capacitance, but
+In CMOS technologies, this is primarily due to coupling

-in general it may be caused by mutual inductance,
+capacitance, but in general it may be caused by mutual

 the sizes of drivers and/or spacing of wires.